Degenerate Addition Formulas of the KP Hierarchy and Applications: Introduction

-However the problem is not so simple.
-The expression (\ref{addition}) contains the difference product of $\{\beta_j\}$ in the denominator.
-It means that we need to differentiate the determinant in $\beta_j$ if we want to set $\beta_j=0$.
-At a glance such formula becomes very messy since if we rewrite the differentiation in $\beta$ of the function like $\tau(t+[\beta])$ by differentiation in $t_j$, derivatives in all $t_j$ appear.
+The problem here is that the expression~\eqref{addition} contains the difference product of $\{\beta_j\}$ in the denominator.
+It means that we need to differentiate the determinant with respect to $\beta_j$ if we want to set $\beta_j=0$.
+At a~glance such a~formula becomes very messy since if we rewrite the derivative with respect to $\beta$ of the function like $\tau(t+[\beta])$ in terms of derivatives of $t_j$, $j\geq 1$, derivatives with respect to all $t_j$ appear.

-This difficulty is overcome with the help of linear differential equations satisfied by the wave function.
-Finally we have obtained the beautiful formula Theorem \ref{main-th}.
-The equality of $\tilde{\tau}(t)$ and $\widehat{\tau}(t)$ immediately follows from it.
+We have found that, if we use linear differential equations satisfied by the wave function (cf.~\eqref{wave-function}), the $\beta_1,\dots ,\beta_n\to 0$ limit of \eqref{addition} can be written entirely in terms of the wave function and its $t_1$-derivatives.
+Finally, we obtain a~beautiful formula which connects $ \tau\bigl(t-\sum_{i=1}^n[\alpha_i]\bigr)$ to the Wronskian of the functions obtained by substituting parameter values into the spectral variable of the wave function (see Theorem~\ref{main-th}).